 A new movie on the 1925 Scopes trial, reveals how the major media delivered a distorted view of the trial in an attempt to attack biblical Christianity.

-To me, Inherit the Wind had represented a documentation of the triumph of “science” over religion.
-You see, because of my upbringing, I inherited a prejudice towards Bible-believing Christians.
+Because of my upbringing, I inherited a prejudice towards Bible-believing Christians.

 Inherit the Wind has probably done more to undermine biblical authority and accuracy than any other film in history.

 Wednesday evening (April 12) the History Channel will present “Scopes: The battle over America’s soul.”
-AiG is somewhat concerned about how the trial and Christians of that day will be presented

 Deciphering Fact from Fiction